makrai/notes/dowty82-gramm-rel-in-montague.md

       genitive, or instrumental case
 * this convergence may have its explanation in the stepwise nature of lang acqui
-  * at an early stage, there are certain graspable relations e.g. "x is the agent of an event y", "x is the instrument of event y", "x is an object connected with y in some salient way" and that these
+  * at an early stage, there are certain graspable relations eg "x is the agent of an event y", "x is the instrument of event y", "x is an object connected with y in some salient way" and that these
     * learning of relational verbs may come later than that of non-rel verbs
   * the case marking of the arguments of verbs and nouns corresponds with that